October 31–December 26, 2016

 Bring Donation for Second Harvest Food Bank – Receive FREE Admission on Mondays

-Beginning Monday, November 2, the Frist Center will offer free admission to guests bringing nonperishable food items to donate to the Second Harvest Food Bank of Middle Tennessee on Mondays through December.
+Beginning Monday, October 31, the Frist Center will offer free admission to guests bringing nonperishable food items for Second Harvest Food Bank of Middle Tennessee on Mondays through December.
 The items most needed by Second Harvest this year are peanut butter, canned chicken or tuna, canned vegetables, canned fruit, pasta and cereal.
-Since 2012, visitors to the Frist Center have contributed 12,012 pounds of donated food, which equates to 10,009 meals.
+Since 2012, visitors to the Frist Center have donated 20,989 pounds of food, which equates to 17,491 meals.

 Organized in 1978, Second Harvest Food Bank of Middle Tennessee is a private, not-for-profit, tax-exempt organization.
 Second Harvest’s mission is to feed hungry people and work to solve hunger issues in our community.
 Second Harvest distributes food and other products to approximately 450 nonprofit partner agencies in 46 counties in Middle and West Tennessee.
 Partners include food pantries, soup kitchens, shelters, childcare facilities, senior centers, group homes, and youth enrichment programs.
 For more information on Second Harvest Food Bank of Middle Tennessee and its programs, please visit secondharvestmidtn.org.